2017 Tehran attacks: Mausoleum attack

 The attack on the Mausoleum of Ayatollah Khomeini took place at 10:30 am on 7 June 2017, and the fact that it occurred around the same time as the strike against the Iranian parliament immediately aroused suspicion that the two were coordinated as "twin attacks".
 According to the New York Times, the attacks lasted for several hours.

 According to the administrator of mausoleum of Ayatollah Ruhollah Khomeini, the attack on the mausoleum left one person dead and three people injured.
 BBC reported that a suicide bomber detonated a bomb at the mausoleum.
 One female militant was captured alive.

 The counter-terrorism operation in the Ayatollah Khomeini's shrine was conducted by NAJA.
 According to NAJA, the attackers who attempted to enter the shrine were taken down by police snipers.
 One of the terrorists who was shot detonated himself, but the explosion did not harm any other people.
 Another terrorist started firing at both civilians and police forces; this resulted in one death and five individuals being injured, including a nearby policeman.

-Alleged third attack

-Government officials later stated that they thwarted a third attack, with a terrorist team arrested by security forces.

 Timeline of attacks

 Responsibility

 The Islamic State of Iraq and the Levant claimed responsibility for the attacks.
-This is the group's first attack in Iran.
+This was the group's first attack in Iran.
 The Amaq News Agency, related to ISIL, released a 24-second video showing a lifeless body of a man, while a voice says in Arabic: "Do you think we will leave?
 We will remain, God willing."
 The attackers were reportedly under the leadership of a commander with the nom de guerre of Abu Aisha.

-According to Deutsche Welle, some observers suspected the involvement of different actors, including People's Mujahedin of Iran (MEK).
-The organization denied that it was involved in the attacks.
-It was partly because of the target (MEK leaders had said Ayatollah Khomeini's tomb would be among their first), in addition to use of a female attacker and cyanide pill, a regular MEK practice.